-Information requested for purposes of external audits, program evaluations, or research should be directed to the deputy director of Rehabilitation Services when such requests are not made through the written consent of the participant.
-Information may be shared with any unit of the DVR for purposes related to the administration of the VR program without the written consent of the client.
-Some information is required to be shared via a secured method with State employment-service partners under the Workforce Innovation and Opportunity Act (WIOA).
+Information requested for external audits, program evaluations, or research should be directed to the deputy director of Rehabilitation Services when such requests are not made through the participant's written consent.
+Information may be shared with any unit of the DVR for purposes related to the administration of the VR program without the client's written consent.
+Some information must be shared via a secured method with State employment-service partners under the Workforce Innovation and Opportunity Act (WIOA).